maihd/BeefIDE-Palenight/README.md

-# Github Dark theme for Beef IDE
+# Palenight theme for Beef IDE

 ![Screenshot of the IDE](screenshot-editor.png)
 ![Screenshot of the Settings window](screenshot-settings.png)